fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ## Usage

-For domestic and domestic plus international Calling Plan licenses, similar to Calling Plan minutes, allotted SMS messages are pooled for all SMS-enabled-users in the tenant, and there is support for overages.
+For domestic Calling Plan licenses, similar to Calling Plan minutes, allotted SMS messages are pooled for all SMS-enabled-users in the tenant, and there is support for overages.

 For pay-as-you-go Calling Plan licenses, SMS messaging are unlimited and usage is accounted for each message.